 Your last chance to stock up on provisions is at Port Augusta.
 Prices are reasonable so there is really no need to drag it all the way from home when you can load up on the way.

 Coming from the West your last chance to stock up will be Wudinna or Kimba depending upon which road you take in.

 There is a canteen on the edge of the lake operating for most of the time we are there, you can buy cold drinks, beer, and all your meals there if you wish.
 They sell cooked breakfast, lunch and dinners, sandwiches etc..
 Prices are very reasonable and the dinners very generous.
-To see the menu for 2017 go to the catering page.
+To see the menu go to the catering page.

 If you are not buying from the canteen you will need to provide all your own food and drink.
 Bring more than what you will think you need in case you get stuck out there for whatever reason.